CircuitVerse/CircuitVerseDocs/README.md

 ## Cloning Instructions

-- `git clone https://github.com/CircuitVerse/CircuitVersedocs.git` this repository
+- `git clone https://github.com/CircuitVerse/CircuitVerseDocs.git` this repository
-- `cd CircuitVerseDocs`
+- `cd CircuitVerseDocs/docs`

 **Note :** If you want to contribute, first fork the original repository and clone the forked repository into your local machine followed by ```cd``` into the directory